What to Do and What to Expect

 - If there is a risk of imminent danger to yourself or another person.

 - If there is reason to suspect that a minor or an elderly person is in danger of being abused or neglected we are legally required to report this to the Department of Social Services.

 - If a court of law or federal security entity orders the release of certain information about a client we are legally required to comply with this order.

 - Professional standards recommend confidential consultation within the agency to ensure quality care.

-- If you file a lawsuit or other legal action against UW Tacoma or its employees, agents or officers contesting your services at this Center, information contained in your records could be released to UW Tacoma's attorneys if relevant to your lawsuit.
+- If you file a lawsuit or other legal action against UW Tacoma or its employees, agents or officers contesting your services at CAPS, information contained in your records could be released to UW Tacoma's attorneys if relevant to your lawsuit.